Jere Karalahti

 Jere Juhani Karalahti (born 25 March 1975) is a Finnish former professional ice hockey defenceman.
-He was drafted by the Los Angeles Kings as their sixth-round pick in the 1993 NHL Entry Draft and played a total of 166 games in the NHL.
+He was drafted by the Los Angeles Kings as their sixth-round pick in the 1993 NHL entry draft and played a total of 166 games in the NHL.
 Karalahti won the 1998 Liiga championship in his native Finland.
 He is a three-time silver medalist at World Championships and also won one bronze with the Finnish national team.
 His playing career included stints in Finland, the US, Germany, Belarus and Sweden.

-Ice Hockey career
+Ice hockey career

 Early career in Finland

 In his younger years, Karalahti played in the 1989 Quebec International Pee-Wee Hockey Tournament with youth ice hockey team from Helsinki.

 Karalahti played his first major ice hockey games for HIFK during the 1993–94 SM-liiga season.
 Karalahti was soon seen as a good physical defenceman and he began to have more ice time season by season.
 Karalahti's best SM-liiga moment came in 1998 when HIFK won the SM-liiga Championship over Ilves.
 Karalahti played a good season, posting a career high in points (30 points scored).
-Karalahti improved his record by three points in the following season and was offered a contract by a NHL club known as the Los Angeles Kings.
+Karalahti improved his record by three points in the following season and was subsequently offered a contract by the Los Angeles Kings of the National Hockey League.

 NHL

 Karalahti moved to North America in 1999 after difficulties with his visa, playing the rest of the season for the Los Angeles Kings.
-After a good first season, Karalahti's time on the ice was reduced and he eventually requested a trade to the Nashville Predators, which he got in 2001.
+After a good first season, Karalahti's time on the ice was reduced and he eventually requested a trade to the Nashville Predators, On March 16, 2002, Karalahti and a fourth round pick were sent to the Nashville Predators in exchange for forward Cliff Ronning.
 In the summer of 2002 Karalahti was suspended for six months by the NHL for a drug violation, and he returned to Finland.